knative/docs/docs/serving/using-auto-tls.md

   [custom domain](./using-a-custom-domain.md).
 - Your DNS provider must be setup and configured to your domain.
 - If you want to use HTTP-01 challenge, you need to configure your custom domain to map to the IP of ingress.
+You can achieve this by adding a DNS A record to map the domain to the IP according to the instructions of your DNS provider.

 ## Enabling Auto TLS